Classical computational simulation of the FeMo-cofactor model to chemical accuracy and its implications: Methods

 \section{Methods}

-\paragraph{Filtering protocol for the LLDUC model.} To obtain a reliable description of the LLDUC model (especially for the CC methods), we first performed a thorough sampling of UHF solutions (78750 initial guesses) and selected broken-symmetry states (24 per spin isomer) with low UHF energies.
-We then computed the CCSD energies of these 840 UHF solutions and selected 12 to 24 configurations per spin isomer for the CCSDT calculations, and further higher order calculations were performed on one reference state for BS7-235, BS8-237, and BS8-236.
-The reference dependence of the CCSD, CCSDT, and DMRG energies and properties are studied in SM Sec.~\ref{sec:sm-ref-dep}.
+\paragraph{Filtering protocol for the LLDUC model.} To obtain a reliable description of the LLDUC model (especially for the UCC methods), we first performed a thorough sampling of UHF solutions (78750 initial guesses) and selected broken-symmetry states (24 per spin isomer) with low UHF energies.
+We then computed the UCCSD energies of these 840 UHF solutions and selected 12 to 24 configurations per spin isomer for the UCCSDT calculations, and further higher order calculations were performed on one reference state for BS7-235, BS8-237, and BS8-236.
+The reference dependence of the UCCSD, UCCSDT, and UDMRG energies and properties are studied in SM Sec.~\ref{sec:sm-ref-dep}.

 \paragraph{Broken-symmetry density matrix renormalization group.} We used spin-unrestricted DMRG (UDMRG) with a broken-symmetry orbital basis (split-localized UCCSD natural orbitals computed for the selected reference) to study the low-energy states of the LLDUC model.
 We determined the orbital ordering by first pairing $\alpha$ and $\beta$ orbitals to maximize overlap within paired orbitals, and used a genetic algorithm to reorder the orbital pairs (SM Sec.~\ref{sec:sm-theory-dmrg}).
 We used a sweep based deterministic algorithm to compute the coefficient of the dominant determinant (SM Sec.~\ref{sec:sm-det-overlap}).
 We implemented UDMRG in the open-source distributed parallelized DMRG code in \textsc{block2} through its Python API~\cite{zhai2021low,zhai2023block2}.
 We used the $\Delta E \sim \exp[-\kappa(\log D)^2]$ fitting for UDMRG energy extrapolation, based on 12 energies obtained from the reverse schedule with bond dimension 5000 to 16000 (SM Sec.~\ref{sec:sm-dmrg-extra}).
 We verified the reliability of the $\Delta E \sim \exp[-\kappa(\log D)^2]$ fitting using the smaller 4Fe-4S active space model (SM Sec.~\ref{sec:sm-fe4}).